 My Emacs config on Github

-January 19, 2009 at 05:01 PM | categories: Python, Emacs | View Comments
+January 19, 2009 at 05:01 PM | categories: python, emacs | View Comments

 The most popular post on this blog is Emacs as a powerful Python IDE.
 I get quite a few emails regarding that post and I realized the other day that I've done a lot of customizations to my .emacs, and subsequently that post is starting to get a little dated.
 Time is a curious creature, it seems like yesterday that I wrote that post, but it's been almost 9 months now.